 So if you think your family would enjoy the same snack, then follow along because I’m going to share with you how we make ours.

 Plus, I’m going to share some of the best recipes for jerky on the internet.

 I know some people pay top dollar for venison, but I don’t.
 My family and I eat it because it is the cheapest form of meat.
 It is actually cheaper than raising meat yourself because you don’t have to feed what you hunt for.

-So if you are a hunter, then you’ll need to obviously hunt your deer first.
+If you are a hunter, then you’ll need to obviously hunt your deer first.
 Then you process the deer meat.
 If you aren’t sure how to process a deer, here is a resource I wrote to help you through this part of the process.

-But once you get the hang of processing meat, it is kind of like riding a bike.
+Once you get the hang of processing meat, it is kind of like riding a bike.
 You never forget how to do it.

 In all seriousness, I really enjoy the fact that our red meat for the year usually is venison because it is lean and a natural, healthy source of meat for my family.

 So once you have your deer butchered, then you are ready to move on.